Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map

 Most of the refuge’s 111,000 acres of forested wetlands are in Virginia but a portion extends into Camden, Pasquotank and Gates counties in North Carolina west of U.S. 17.
-The refuge is available for biking, boating, fishing and hiking, as well as bird and wildlife watching.
-Lake Drummond, a 3,100 acre natural lake in Virginia, is at the heart of the swamp.
+The refuge is available for boating and fishing, bird and wildlife watching and has several miles of road-trails for hiking or biking, plus a 1.5 mile TRACK trails loop for kids at the Portsmouth Ditch Trailhead. .
+Lake Drummond, a 3,100 acre natural lake in Virginia, is at the heart of the swamp and Lake Drummond Wildlife Drive is a six-mile self-guided drivable route.
 Refuge headquarters is approximately 1.6 miles from the intersection of Hosier Road and White Marsh Road (Route 642) off of I-337 and Va.
 642 south of Suffolk.
 The southern reaches of the refuge are adjacent to North Carolina’s Dismal Swamp State Park.

 Mackay Island NWR